WayfireWM/wayfire-wiki/Tips-&-Tricks.md

 ```

 ## Wine
-If you are having trouble with wine applications, such as input not responding or tearing windows, check the following.
+If you are having trouble with wine applications, such as input not responding, tearing windows, or buggy mouse behavior in some fullscreen games check the following:
 - Make sure xwayland is enabled in wayfire meson configure output and in wayfire.ini [core] xwayland = 1
-- In winecfg in the Graphics tab, disable 'Allow the window manager to decorate the windows', disable 'Allow the window manager to control the windows' and enable 'Emulate a virtual desktop'
+- In winecfg in the Graphics tab, enable 'Automatically capture mouse in full screen mode', disable 'Allow the window manager to decorate the windows', disable 'Allow the window manager to control the windows' and enable 'Emulate a virtual desktop'